TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS:

+Testing the JumpCloud PowerShell module and dependent JumpCloud.SDK.* modules with private repositories is supported.

 #### BUG FIXES:

 Dates in Get-JCuser and Get-JCSystem are now passed in as datetime types which prevents localization conversion errors